Sherrod Martin: Carolina Panthers

 Martin was drafted in the second round by the Carolina Panthers.

 In his first career start against Arizona, Martin recorded two interceptions.

 Jacksonville Jaguars

 On December 30, 2013, the Jacksonville Jaguars signed Martin to a reserve/future contract.
 He was released on August 30, 2014.
 He was re-signed on September 23.
 He became a free agent after the 2014 season.

 Chicago Bears

 On June 18, 2015, Martin signed a one-year contract with the Chicago Bears.
 On September 6, 2015, he was released by the Bears.
 He was re-signed on October 6.

+NFL career statistics

 Personal life

 Martin cut hair in his neighborhood growing up and for teammates in college.
 During his time with the Jaguars, Sherrod Martin trained to become a barber, preparing for a career after the NFL.
 Martin now currently works as a master barber in the Atlanta area with current and former NFL players.